Evaluating the impact of AI on homelab efficiency

 • Automate tests that validate a change before it reaches production-like hosts.

-Include validation checks that assert desired state after a change.
+Include checks that assert desired state after a change.
 If a check fails, the automation should revert automatically.

 • Automate repetitive, recovery, and monitoring tasks fully.